lancaster-coder1991/python-web-app/learning_notes.md

 Once data has been created on the database, you need to register it on the admin page.
 This can be done via the admin.py file in the app directory - see the example in the blog admin.py file for the syntax for this.

+## Signals

+Signals are sort of event listeners that listen for events happening in the application and run functions when they do.
+Some signals come built in - look at the post_save signal in users/signals.py for an example of this.

 ## CLI

 Use the commands below when creating new apps within this project directory: